 Yes, but the one you need for a yacht purchase is a Pre-Purchase Survey or Condition and Value Survey.
 This is the most comprehensive type of survey, and it should cover such issues as structural integrity, safety systems, electrical systems, propulsion system, fuel system, any other mechanical or miscellaneous systems, electronics, navigation equipment and overall maintenance and cosmetic appearance.
 This survey should include a haul out for a full bottom and running gear inspection, and possibly high pressure washing the bottom for a better inspection.
 The hull surveyor completes all of this, but you can and should also hire an engine surveyor to inspect the main engine(s), generator(s) and gearboxes in more detail.
 There are also occasional needs for an insurance survey, appraisal survey and damage survey, which hopefully you will never need!

 4. How much does a survey cost and how long does it take?

-Generally, I find most yachts, other than larger Superyachts, cost around $18-20 per foot for the hull survey and about the same amount for the engine(s) survey.
+Generally, we find most yachts, other than larger Superyachts, cost around $18-20 per foot for the hull survey and about the same amount for the engine(s) survey.
 It usually takes a full day to complete the survey and sea trial, but the larger Superyacht surveys can take up to a week and cost much more.
 The buyer usually pays for the survey and haul out of the yacht and the seller pays for any costs related to the sea trial, such as a captain and fuel consumed.
 Haul out costs are different in each area, so several shipyard options should be checked and compared.